woofpool/cardano-private-testnet-setup/6-RUN_PLUTUS_SCRIPT_TXS.md

 # query the UTXOs at user2 address to make sure the grab is successful
 cardano-cli query utxo --address $(cat $ROOT/addresses/user2.addr) --testnet-magic 42

-# you should see user2 includes a UTXO with slighly less than 20 ADA (reflects fee paid by user2 to grab)
+# verify User2 now has a UTXO with slightly less than 20 ADA (reflects fee paid by user2 to grab)
 ```